stjudecloud/workflows/best-practices.md

       - If the Docker image gets updated, *without* updating the base tool's version, increment the number by one
       - If the Docker image gets updated, *including* updating the base tool's version, revert back to zero
 - general purpose tasks can use the `util` image maintained in this repo
-- The `description` should be in active voice, beginning the first sentence with a verb
+- The `description` key in WDL meta sections should be in active voice, beginning the first sentence with a verb
   - Each task/workflow is _doing_ something.
 The first sentence should be a succinct description of what that "something" is.
+  - The `description` key should be succinct.
+Generally, one sentence about 100 characters long is appropriate.
-- If documenting a workflow, task, input, or output and you need to be more verbose than is appropriate in a `description:` field, you may include _in addition_ an `external_help:` key with a URL
+- If documenting a workflow, task, input, or output and you need to be more verbose than is appropriate in a `description` field, you may include _in addition_ a `help` key with extended prose or an `external_help` key with a URL
-  - `external_help` is _not_ a substitute for internal documentation, although it may allow the internal documentation to be briefer
+  - the presence of `help` or `external_help` is _not_ a substitute for a `description`
 - All tasks should run in a persistently versioned container
   - This ensures reproducibility across time and environments
 - Any tasks which are deprecated should have a `deprecated: true` key in their `meta` section